HirotoShioi/functional-correctness-with-quickcheck/Trie.md

 Using deriving for these is ok, but please convince yourself that the derived functions work as expected.

 3. What can be used as a model of Trie?
-(Optional can you explain it?)
+(Optional: can you explain it?)

 4. Implement abstraction function of your Trie

-5. After finishing 4. implement following interfaces:
+5. After finishing 4, implement following interfaces:

 ```haskell
 member :: String -> Trie a -> Bool -- Checks if given String is member of trie